landingbj/lagi/docs/tutor_en.md

 *   **Maven**
 *   **Docker (Optional, used to run vector database)**

-## 1. Download Lag[i]
+## 1. Download Lag[i] (Landing AGI)

-For developers, we provide an easy way to compile and run Lag[i] applications.
+For developers, we provide an easy way to compile and run Lag[i] (Landing AGI) applications.
 You can choose to use the maven command-line tool for wrapping, or run it through a popular integrated development environment (IDE) such as IntelliJ IDEA.

 ### Method 1: Use maven command

-1. **Cloning project**：First, you need to clone the repository for the Lag[i] project:
+1. **Cloning project**：First, you need to clone the repository for the Lag[i] (Landing AGI) project:

 ```shell
 git clone https://github.com/landingbj/lagi.git